Back to articles

 Serologic Tests

 Serology is of greatest value in the diagnosis of endemic mycoses.
 Tests for the presence of antibodies in the patient’s serum or spinal fluid are useful in diagnosing systemic mycoses but less so in diagnosing other fungal infections.
-As in the case of bacteriologic and viral serologic testing, a significant rise in the antibody titre must be observed to confirm a diagnosis.
+As in the case of bacteriologic and viral serologic testing, a significant rise in the antibody titer must be observed to confirm a diagnosis.
 Available test methods include immunodiffusion (ID), complement fixation (CF), and enzyme immunoassay (EIA).
 Serologic methods are used for the diagnosis of coccidioidomycosis, histoplasmosis, and blastomycosis.

 Advantages of use of serological testing for diagnosis of invasive fungal infection: